-If you rarely spend time outdoors or are always covered up; or you are pregnant or breast feeding; and for children under 5 years of age or the elderly, it may be recommended to take a vitamin D supplement to ensure requirements are being met.
+If you rarely spend time outdoors or are always covered up; or you are pregnant or breastfeeding; and for children under five years of age or the elderly, it may be recommended to take a vitamin D supplement to ensure requirements are being met.
 However please do not start a supplement without advice from a registered health professional – your Dr or a dietitian.

 Vitamin D can be found in:

 - oily fish such as salmon, mackerel, sardines, herring and fresh tuna

 - red meat